kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/jaeger.md

 ```

-## Configure Tracetest to use Jaeger as a trace data store
+## Configure Tracetest to Use Jaeger as a Trace Data Store

 You also have to configure your Tracetest instance to make it aware that it has to fetch trace data from Jaeger.